 The best way to retain moisture is to layer proven hydrating ingredients on top of each other.
 Hyaluronic acid is a powerhouse ingredient that plumps skin, minimizes fine lines and reduces signs of dehydration – but it has to be applied correctly to see its full potential.
 For best results, Vargas says hyaluronic acid serums should be applied to damp skin, as the hero hydrator pulls moisture from the air.
 Before putting on your serums, try spritzing a facial mist containing moisture-binding ingredients, such as glycerin or aloe vera, to help lock in water.
 Try keeping it in the fridge to help cool you down when the temperatures rises, too.

-Boost your barrier
+Don’t neglect your skin barrier

-The people featured in this story are not associated with NET-A-PORTER and do not endorse it or the products shown
+The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown